Menu

 than for his now-famous paintings of dancing peasants.

-So in this project I have painted, in oils, a number of his engraved designs in the hope that,
+So in this project Laurence painted, in oils, a number of his engraved designs in the hope that,

 by enlarging them and painting them in Bruegel's colours, these extraordinary graphic works will become